matrix-org/rust-synapse-compress-state/README.md

 ^--- L1 <--- L1 <--- L1  ^--- L1 <--- L1 <--- L1
 ```

-The sizes and number of levels used can be controlled via `-l`.
+The sizes and number of levels used can be controlled via `-l`, and defaults to 3
+levels of sizes 100, 50 and 25.

 **Note**: Increasing the sum of the sizes of levels will increase the time it
 takes for to query the full state of a given state group.
 By default Synapse